Mass Customization: The new path for High End and Luxury brands?

 What happens after brands conquer the barriers?

-This new approach is not only flourishing in the growing demands by customers but also has turned out be beneficial for brands delivering such a service.
+This new approach is not only flourishing in the growing demands by customers but also has turned out to be beneficial for brands delivering such a service.

 Brands that embrace such technologies are gaining a competitive advantage in their industry-specific market, by bringing clients personalized products based on unique demands and preferences.